torvalds/linux/Documentation/sound/soc/codec.rst

 Codec DAC digital mute control
 ------------------------------
-Most codecs have a digital mute before the DACs that can be used to minimise any system noise.
+Most codecs have a digital mute before the DACs that can be used to minimise any system analise.
 The mute stops any digital data from entering the DAC.

 A callback can be created that is called by the core for each codec DAI